shicks/ahep/site/modules/1869-i-could-do-that/index.md

-From our founding, however, women had been excluded from participating in our political process – local, state, and federal governments exercised their “just powers” without their consent. _I Could Do That!
+From our founding, however, women had been excluded from participating in our political process – local, state, and federal governments exercised their “just powers” without women's consent. _I Could Do That!
 Esther Morris Gets Women the Vote_ tells the story of a courageous woman who helped secure the first statewide victory for women’s suffrage.
 The fifty-year struggle culminated in the passage of the